nigoroll/varnish-cache/doc/sphinx/dev-guide/index.rst

 developers with significant contributions the last year) within reasonable time after they are created.
 The reviews should be carried out by at least one developer from a different company, to ensure a minimal amount of independence.

-Pull requests which have been reviewed by a core developer, and no vetos from other core developers exist, will be merged after a while.
-PRs will also be merged if a wide concensus has been reached during a "bug-wash".
+Special developers, called *maintainers*, are appointed (see `policy-overnance`_) to approve or veto pull requests.

+If two maintainers have OK'ed a PR, and there is no veto from another maintainer, then the PR can be merged.

+The exception is small, *risk free* changes, which can be commited and pushed (by a developer with the *commit bit*) without a review.
+Documentation can also be pushed, unless it concerns policies or governance of the project.

 Architectural stuff
 -------------------